QubesOS/qubes-posts/2022-05-05-automated-os-testing-on-physical-laptops.md

 detected at all.
 There were several parts to this:

-1. The default kernel from OpenSUSE does not include all the necessary drivers (especially `bcm2835-unicam`).
+1. The default kernel from OpenSUSE does not include all the necessary drivers (in particular, `bcm2835-unicam`).
 They're currently available only in a [kernel from the Raspberry Pi Foundation](https://www.raspberrypi.com/documentation/accessories/camera.html#v4l2).
-   I chose to compile it myself, with a config based on the one from the PiKVM project.
+   I chose to compile it myself with a config based on the one from the PiKVM project.
 There could be something I'm missing here, but this approach got me a working setup, and I didn't want to spend too much time on debugging video drivers.
-2. Several modifications to the `config.txt` were required:
+2. Several modifications to `config.txt` were required:
    - `dtoverlay=tc358743` --- let the kernel know where the device is
    - `start_x=1` --- load GPU firmware with video input processing included
    - `gpu_mem=128` --- required by `start_x=1`
-   The latter two must be in `config.txt` specifically, not a file [included](https://www.raspberrypi.com/documentation/computers/config_txt.html#include) from there, which is a bit problematic on OpenSUSE, because the `config.txt` is forcefully overridden on each update and only the included `extraconfig.txt` is meant for user modification.
+   The latter two must be in `config.txt` specifically, not a file [included](https://www.raspberrypi.com/documentation/computers/config_txt.html#include) from there, which is a bit problematic on OpenSUSE, because `config.txt` is forcefully overridden on each update and only the included `extraconfig.txt` is meant for user modification.
 I worked around the issue by mounting the bootloader partition under an alternative mountpoint to disarm the `config.txt` override.
 This issue is [in OpenSUSE's bug tracker](https://bugzilla.opensuse.org/show_bug.cgi?id=1192047).
 I have yet to test the upstream fix for the issue.